 - Turn on the scanner.
 Select Buick from the main menu.
 Select the ABS under Control Units.
 Read Fault Codes to find out why your ABS light is on.

-- Fix the problem found in step four.
-In most cases, the problem will be a bad ABS wheel speed sensor.
-Replace the ABS wheel speed sensor that is faulty, then come to the main menu and select Clear Fault codes.
+Fix the problem found in step four.
+The problem will most likely be a bad ABS wheel speed sensor.
+Replace the faulty ABS wheel speed sensor, then come to the main menu and select Clear Fault codes.
 This will reset the ABS light on your Buick.

-If you use a generic OBD-II scanner, you may not get any codes at all.
+If you use a generic OBD-II scanner, you may not get any codes.
 When you use an ABS scanner, you will get fault codes such as: